WHAT’S AN ALL DAY ELOPEMENT?

 I began the day off at the cottage at the Biltmore Estate.
 I also wanted to add in a mini fine art boudoir session because on your wedding day you already feel like the most beautiful woman in the world, why not take some boudoir photos before you slip into your gown?
 I would have wanted my mom there to help me into my gown and then afterwards meeting Matthew on the lawn of the Biltmore Estate for our first look.

 After taking our first looks photos, we would jump in our bronco and drive up to Max Patch with our photographers so they could capture every part of our adventure together.
 Upon arrival we would have a pre-celebratory picnic overlooking the mountains.
 Did I mention this would be in the fall so you can imagine how beautiful the colors would be.
 Afterwards, we hop back into the bronco and make our way to Cades Cove for our golden hour ceremony.

 Upon arrival we would be greeted by our closest loved ones and then saying our vows.
 Before heading to our final location we would take some family portraits and make sure to get some of us as alone as well.
 Once we arrive at our air b&b in Gatlinburg we would be welcomed with a meal from a private chef.
 Having a celebratory toast and ending the night dancing to our favorite vinyl records.

 To be honest, I would even add on a second day of coverage as a day after session.
-Getting some photographs of us tubing down the river together and exploring our favorite shops in Gatlinburg.
-This is something I talk about in my FAQ.
+Getting some photographs of us tubing down the river together and exploring our favorite shops.

 So I hope this was informative in what an all day elopement looks like.
 As you can see from above, you can make it however you want.
 Elopements don’t have to be super adventurous with tons of hiking.
 They can be anything you want them to be.
 I wanted special moments with Matthew and I alone, as well as moments with our loved ones.
 If you are interested in booking a dream elopement click here to inquire.